haseebanwar/create-react-pkg/README.md

 To preview and test your library before publishing, you can use

 - [Storybook](https://storybook.js.org/)
-- [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link) with your React app.
+- [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link) with your React app

 Using Storybook with Create React Package is simple.
 Initialize a new project with Storybook using `--sb` or `--storybook` flag.